AbdulrahmanMohammadSalem/My-Projects-Portfolio/Bank Simulation #2/README.md

 - **Permissions management**
     - Each user has an assigned set of permissions (add clients, manage users, view logs, currency exchange, etc.), enforced throughout the system.

----

-## *For more information about this project, please visit [its respective page](https://abdulrahmanmohammadsalem.github.io/CppConsoleApps/Bank-Simulation-1/) on [my website](https://abdulrahmanmohammadsalem.github.io).*